deepstreamIO/deepstream.io-website/docs/00-tutorials/60-plugins/60-monitoring/http.md

 #### So how can I visualise this?

 Usually by using a poll agent like logstash, this takes the json object, transforms it slightly to add some useful meta data and then sends it off to elasticsearch to visualise via Kibana.
-Keep an eye out for a tutorial  soon!

 Deesptream has two prebuilt services for monitoring.

 ### Http monitoring

 Enables an endpoint to get the metrics.
 After the endpoint is called, metrics are reseted.
 Authentication can be open or setting a `key:value` in the request header.